 Son Roy Mathias Colflesh (1894-1964) was born in 1894.
 He married Mabel Maude Speicher, also spelled "Spiker" ( ? - ? ).
 Their eight children were Mae Fike, Pearle Bittner, Helen I. Tressler, Lawrence Raymond Colflesh, Earl Elroy "Bud" Colflesh, Joseph Colflesh, Robert Colflesh and Terry Colflesh.
 Circa 1914, Roy lived on the farm of A.J.
 Case near Ursina.
 That year, he suffered the amputation of his arm when it became "entangled in the mechanism of a new corn shredder," reported the Connellsville Daily Courier.
 "The member [was] mangled to the elbow."
 Roy remained active as an amputee, and served for 18 years as a member of the Lower Turkeyfoot Township board of supervisors.
 He also belonged to the Ursina lodge of the Odd Fellows.
 He died on Dec.
 11, 1964 in Harnedsville, with burial in Paddytown in the Younkin Cemetery.

 Daughter Ella Fern Colflesh (1896- ? ) was born in 1896.
-She wed Franklin E. "Frank" Wirsing (1888-1963), son of Henry and Emily (Cover) Wirsing.
+She wed Franklin E. "Frank" Wirsing (Sept.
+27, 1888-1963), son of Henry C. and Emily (Cover) Wirsing of Uniontown, Fayette County, PA.
 The wedding was held at her home on Jan.
 9, 1917.
 Frank was a native of Uniontown, Fayette County, and at the time of marriage worked as a carpenter in Flint, MI.
 Their 10 offspring were Louise E. Koontz, Helen Wirsing, Ruth Shope, Theodore Wirsing, Calvin C. "C.C."
-Wirsing, Gertrude "Gerry" Schengost, Sarah Jane Wirsing, Mary Lou Morrisch, Charles Donald Wirsing and Shirley Graham.
-They made their home in Harnedsville.
-Frank passed away at home on or about June 11, 1963.
+Wirsing, Gertrude "Gerry" Schrecengost, Sarah Jane Wirsing, Mary Lou Morrisch, Charles Donald Wirsing and Shirley Graham.
+Franklin eventually returned to Somerset County, where he continued to ply his trade as a carpenter and the family made their home in Harnedsville.
+At the age of 74, having endured chronic arthritis, hypertension and heart disease, Frank suffered a heart attack and passed away at home on or about June 11, 1963.
+Interment of the remains was in Addison Cemetery.
 His descendants at the time included 19 grandchildren and seven great-grandchildren.